 Range Rover Velar review - Engines, performance and drive

-The ride is made even more comfortable with small wheels, as the biggest 21 or 22-inch rims can send small shockwaves into the cabin.
-However, the Velar looks best on large wheels so most people will put up with a small amount of discomfort in order to look good on the road.
+The ride is made even more comfortable if you opt for the smaller alloys, however the Velar looks fantastic on larger wheels, and we think some people will tolerate a small amount of discomfort in order to get that perfect look on the road and when parked up.

 In this review

-- 4Interior, design and technologyThe Velar is the most stylish Range Rover in the line-up.
-With a focus on form rather than function, it’s laden with tech
+- 4Interior, design and technologyThe Velar remains the most stylish Range Rover in the lineup, but it’s new cabin sacrifices usability for an ultra-minimalist look

-- 6Reliability and SafetyCustomer service and reliability is still an issue, but the Velar should be a seriously safe family car
+- 6Reliability and SafetyJLR products aren’t famous for their reliability, but the Velar should be a very safe family car